Updated on September 15, 2023

-RV Organization.
+RV Organization Ideas.
 Tips and tricks for organizing your RV or travel trailer.
 These tips work well for all types of small spaces.

-A few years after my youngest was born we upgraded to a pop-up tent trailer.
-It had a toilet, sink, and shower which was so convenient for our longer trips.
-We almost always dry camp so we don’t often have hookups for things like water and sewer.
+A few years after my youngest was born, we upgraded to a pop-up camper.
+It had a toilet, sink, and shower, which was convenient for our longer trips.
+We almost always dry camp (also known as boondocking), so we rarely have hookups for water and sewer.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge.
 Please read my full disclosure policy.

-This spring we upgraded even further to a Pacific Coachworks SandSport toy hauler.
-In our tent trailer, although it had a lot of conveniences for camping, it was really cramped as our kids have grown.
-I never thought I would be a trailer or RV person, and I even used to tell my husband it isn’t “real” camping.
+I never thought I would be a trailer or RV person, and I even used to tell my husband it wasn’t “real” camping.
 But alas, here we are.
-And, I love it!
+And I love it!

-I was already pretty good at organizing camping supplies from having everything in totes for tent camping to having much more stored in the actual tent trailer.
-Now, we have a ton of storage space, but keeping things organized and not rolling around can be a challenge.
+I was already pretty good at organizing camping supplies, from having everything in totes for tent camping to storing much more in the actual tent trailer.
+We now have a ton of storage space, but keeping things organized and not rolling around can be challenging.

 This is the cabinet under the sink.
 There are pipes and other things in the way, so I fit the liner as best I could.
 Under the sink, we store all of our plastic wrap and aluminum foil.

 We also store our Ziploc bags and garbage bags under the sink.
-I keep everything in place in a plastic tote from Dollar Tree.
+I keep everything in place in a plastic basket from Dollar Tree.

-Instead of bringing a huge box of trash bags, I take some from our larger supply we get at Sam’s Club and put them in a gallon-size bag.
+Instead of bringing a huge box of trash bags, I take some from our larger supply from Sam’s Club and put them in a gallon-size bag.
 I also keep a gallon-size bag full of grocery bags.
 These are perfect for our small trash cans.

-To keep cleaning supplies corralled and easy to grab, I purchased a small divided tote from Dollar Tree.
-This houses a bottle of Basic H, a dish scrub brush, dish soap, a sponge, a Magic Eraser, and antibacterial wipes.
+I purchased a small divided tote from Dollar Tree to keep cleaning supplies corralled and easy to grab.
+This houses a bottle of all-purpose cleaner, a dish scrub brush, dish soap, a sponge, a Magic Eraser, and antibacterial wipes.

-We also keep the hand soap in here until we get to our destination, then it moves up near the sink.
+We also keep the hand soap here until we reach our destination.
 I keep the counters completely cleared off while traveling.

 I also purchased a large box of disposable silverware from Sam’s Club to keep in the trailer.
-I usually use real silverware and wash it, but sometimes we need disposables when we camp in a big group.
+I usually wash real silverware, but sometimes we need disposables when we camp in a big group.

 Make the Most of Limited Drawer Space

-Drawer space is limited on most trailers and RVs.
-We only have three in the kitchen and then two more in the main bedroom.
+Most trailers and RVs have limited drawer space.
+We have three in the kitchen and two more in the main bedroom.

-In the top drawer, we have all our silverware, kitchen shears, small knives, measuring cups, and spoons.
+We keep all our smaller items, such as silverware, kitchen shears, small knives, measuring cups, and spoons, in the top drawer.
 I used a small tray to keep all the silverware together.
 Since the drawer is so small, a traditional silverware sorter won’t fit.

-The bottom drawer holds miscellaneous odds and ends that are too small to store in plastic bins.
+The bottom drawer holds miscellaneous odds and ends too small to store in plastic storage bins.
 We keep long lighters, matches, clips, a small sewing kit, and more in this drawer.

-Above the sink, we have several cabinets.
+We have several cabinets above the sink.
 We store plates, bowls, cups, and travel mugs on one side.
-All the cups are in a bin to keep them from rolling all around.
+All the cups are in a bin to prevent them from rolling.

 Keep Counters Clear of Clutter